U.S. attempt to limit Wall Street bonuses fizzles out quietly

 Regulators neglected last year's proposal, which addressed many concerns raised about a 2011 draft, even though Obama pushed them to finish it before he left office.

-"We kind of knew it was on the back-burner," said Alexander Monterrubio, director of regulatory affairs for the National Association of Federal Credit Unions trade group.
+"We kind of knew it was on the back-burner," said Alexander Monterrubio, director of regulatory affairs for the National Association of Federally-Insured Credit Unions trade group.
 "The unified agenda confirmed that thought."

 Each agency had a different view on regulating incentive-based compensation, making progress difficult, Monterrubio said.

 Congress wanted a way to hold top executives accountable after the 2007-09 financial crisis, when some banks experienced major losses partly due to risky decisions made by their leaders.
-The call for a rule was renewed when regulators rapped Wells Fargo & Co.
-(WFC.N) for an incentive method that pushed employees to open thousands of phantom accounts in customers' names.
+The call for a rule was renewed when regulators rapped Wells Fargo & Co. for an incentive method that pushed employees to open thousands of phantom accounts in customers' names.

 But it was politics that likely proved the rule's downfall.